Kofa-code/Inventory-Management-System/README.md

 ## 📝 License & Copyright

-This is a trial version of ABSAM SPARES Inventory Management System.
+This is a trial version of Small Business Inventory Management System.

 **Developer:** David Kofa
 **Email:** davidkofa07@gmail.com